brianlmoon/murmur/README.md

 Modern social platforms optimize for engagement, not connection.
 Murmur takes a different approach:

 - **No algorithms** — Posts appear in chronological order.
 You see what you follow.
-- **No metrics** — No public like counts, no follower leaderboards, no viral incentives.
+- **No metrics** — No follower leaderboards, no viral incentives.
+Like counts are shown, but who liked a post stays private.
 - **No federation** — Your instance, your rules.
 Simple to run, simple to moderate.
 - **Your data** — Self-hosted means you own everything.
 Export anytime.